A complete guide to freezing food: What you can and can’t put in the freezer

 Eating the wrong kind of food can lead to sickness.
 Let’s take a look at a few frozen foods that can be reheated and learn how to do so safely.

-Some frozen foods that can be reheated include foods such as vegetable sticks, peas, rice, pasta and beef.
+Some frozen foods that can be reheated include foods such as vegetable sticks, peas, rice, pasta, and beef.
 These can all be microwaved without any problem.
 However, when it comes to preparing these foods in the microwave oven, you need to be extremely careful and ensure that you are using the lowest temperature possible to ensure the best result for these food items.

 One of the most popular frozen foods that can be reheated is turkey.
 Turkey can be easily prepared by cooking it in some liquid like water or stock.
-Microwave reheating would be ideal for this since the juices don’t lose its nutrients when they are cooked through in water or stock.
+Microwave reheating would be ideal for this since the juices don’t lose their nutrients when they are cooked through in water or stock.
 Just make sure that you have cooked the meat through and not just raw.
 Raw foods aren’t as good for you to reheat and this can prevent any sickness or disease from developing.

 To safely reheat foods, it’s important to use very clean microwave ovens.
 You should only use those that were made for food items and not regular household appliances.
 These microwaves should be free from any dust or grime.
 You would also want to avoid placing the food item directly onto the heating element.